nmathewson/walking-onions-wip/specs/03-voting-and-authorities.md

        voter: VoterSection,
        ; Information that the voter used when assigning flags.
        ? flag-thresholds: { tstr => any },
-       ; Headers from the bandwidth file that the
+       ; Headers from the bandwidth file to be reported as part of ; the vote.
        ? bw-file-headers: {tstr => any },
        ? shared-rand-commit: SRCommit,
        * VoteableStructKey => VoteableValue,